 News and events

-Archaeology hosts a variety of events, including seminars, lectures, colloquiua and social gatherings.
-We also run a field school each June-July in South Africa.
+Archaeology hosts a variety of events, including seminars, lectures, colloquium and social gatherings.

 Archaeology morning tea

-Archaeology staff and Postgraduate students are all invited to Monday Munchies, a morning tea held each Monday at 11am in MB 160B.
+Archaeology staff and Postgraduate students are all invited to Monday Munchies.
 Coffee, tea and biscuits are provided.

-La Trobe's Archaeology Program holds a weekly seminar each Thursday during the semester, in which Australian and international archaeologists working in a range of professions discuss their work.
+La Trobe's Archaeology Program holds a weekly seminar in which Australian and international archaeologists working in a range of professions discuss their work.

 Annual Allen Archaeology lecturer